 White space makes it easier for you to have content that is easily readable and understandable.
 It can be a powerful way of drawing user’s attention to a particular screen element.
 It creates the right tone and creates freshness and openness.

-UI is itself a product as far as customer behavior on an online website is concerned.
+UI is itself a product as far as customer behavior on an online store is concerned.
 A powerful interface captures the eyeballs of audiences and also simplifies user navigation.
-If a design fails to build up trust, it is not at all worthy to invest in it.
+If a design fails to build up trust, it is not worth investing in it.
 It is important to keep yourself prepared while designing your eCommerce website.
 By eliminating these mistakes, you will see your top-notch design skyrocket soon.
-As long as you have a design that is simple, informative and easy to use, your UX and UI design will be fine.
+As long as you have a simple, informative, and easy-to-use design, your UX and UI design will be fine.

 Author Bio: Clyde Ray is a PSD to Drupal expert at PSD to Drupal Developer.
 He has been offering custom Drupal development services to clients globally.
 Owing to a huge skill set and proficiency in the related domain, he has achieved successful results till now.
 In addition to this, he also likes sharing knowledge like this article.